The Wrexham to Bidston railway

 Hawarden

-A rare splash of Intercity colour brightens up a dull day at Hawarden as 37685 heads back towards Wrexham having brought a ballast train into Dee Marsh on 5 June 1998.
+A rare splash of Intercity colour brightens up a dull day at Hawarden as 37685 heads back towards Wrexham having taken a ballast train to Dee Marsh on 5 June 1998.
 This loco was one of a number in this livery and was so painted to haul Scottish sleeper services, it was later to spend some time in France on a working holiday but has since been withdrawn from traffic.

-possesses the only footbridge on the line and was once a popular day trip destination.
+37903 passing through on a southbound train of steel empties, 30th October 1992.
+Hawarden possesses the only footbridge on the line and was once a popular day trip destination.
+The attraction being Hawarden castle and its links to the Gladstone family.

-56048 is seen just north of Hawarden station with a long train of timber
+56048 is seen just north of Hawarden station with a long train of empty OTA wagons returning to Scotland, May 6th 1996.

 Next page: Shotton